m-reza-rahman/jakartaee-docker/thin-war/README.md

-# Java EE Thin Wars with Docker and WebSphere Liberty
+# Jakarta EE Thin Wars with Docker and WebSphere Liberty
-This demo shows using Java EE thin wars with Docker repositories, layering, and caching.
+This demo shows using Java/Jakarta EE thin wars with Docker repositories, layering, and caching.
 It uses Liberty server under Docker using the `websphere-liberty` image that is available from the online Docker Hub repository.
 The following is how you run the demo.

 ## Start the Database with Docker
 The first step to getting the application running is getting the database up.
 Please follow the instructions below to get the database running.